sumed-h/SpotifySongRecAudFeatures/README.md

 - Track_name is the name of the song.
 - Artist_Name is the singer of the song.

+# Business Objective
+Why Not Just Use Spotify Radio?
+They do not allow you to use the features of tracks.
+When you get a spotify radio seperate playlist, you do not necessarily like all the songs that they do.
+Maybe you do wanted more danceable songs then songs with tempo that was given.
+Using the playlist creation feature that I have made, you can decide which types of songs you want to based on that song corresponding to the artist you like.

+# Data
+Data came from 2 sources:
+ - API Calls of Spotify's [Web API](https://developer.spotify.com/documentation/web-api/) to get [audio features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)
+ - [The Spotify Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) which contained 1000 separate files filled with 1000 playlist each.
+I took a random sample of 10 files due to computational and time costs to use for my project.

 # Methods
 This project is only uses content-based filtering to create a recommendation system.
 Audio feature similarity is created using K-Nearest Neighbors(KNN) including Brute force, Clustering and KD Tree, and Cosine-Similarity.
 Exploratory Data Analaysis was based on the sampled, final cleaned dataset.
 Similarity